huguesrichard/Allopipe/README.md

 ## Run the AlloPipe workflow <a name="run"></a>

-In the **input/** directory, we prepared two examples for you to play with to understand how your data should look like for the run to complete.
+We encourage you to test your AlloPipe installation with our test samples.

-### Launch your first Allogenomics Mismatch Score (AMS) run  <a name="ams_run"></a>
+### Launch Allo-Count  <a name="ams_run"></a>

-Once the annotation is complete, go to the root of the AlloPipe directory.
+Once the VEP annotation is complete, go to the root of the AlloPipe directory.
 Then, run the following commands in the terminal :

 	cd src/
 	python ams_pipeline.py -f -n test_run -p test_pair ../tutorial/donor_annotated_VEP.vcf ../tutorial/recipient_annotated_VEP.vcf rd

+ If your AMS returns 49, congrats !
+You successfully generated your first Allogenomic Mismatch Score (AMS) and related tables !

-### Getting your AMS results <a name="ams_results"></a>
+### Getting your ALlogenomic Mismatch Score (AMS) <a name="ams_results"></a>

-After the run is complete, we look at the **output/runs/test_run/** directory that was created.
+After the run is complete, have look at the **output/runs/test_run/** directory that was created.
-In this directory, we have the following structure :
+The directory is structured as followed :
 1. the **AMS/** directory contains a subdirectory created for these run parameters specifically, the AMS value contained in a csv file.
 2. the **plots/** subdirectory
 3. the **run_tables** subdirectory contains all the tables created during the run.